Megakuul/Samba-Directory-Structure/README.md

 ![SU Flowdiagramm](/assets/su_flow.png)

-(Not that this is not correct flowdiagramm syntax, it's just a super simple example)
+(Note that this is not correct flowdiagramm syntax, it's just a super simple example)

 With the *id* command you can see the translated UID of the user, you should then see that the UID is inside the previously defined range: idmap config SAM159 : range = 1000000 - 1999999